AndreyDobrovolskyOdessa/omnimino/README.md

 GlassFillRatio (number of blocks in each prefilled row)

-Additional parameter SlotsUnique influences the figure generation in case Aperture=0 only.

 The set of 13 parameters is used to create game record file.